britive/python-sdk/README.md

 * Injected as an environment variable into the execution context where this package is being run.
 The environment variable name must be BRITIVE_API_TOKEN.

+As of v2.5.0 a `Bearer` token can be provided as well.
+A `Bearer` token is generated as part of an interactive login process and is temporary in nature.
+This change is to allow for an upcoming Python CLI application.

 All Britive API tokens are authenticated against a specific Britive tenant.
 The name of the tenant must be presented in one of two methods.